 From the day you were diagnosed with cancer, you’ve probably looked forward to getting back to your “normal” life.
 However, it might take some time to get back into your regular routine after your treatment is done.
 It’s important to give yourself and your loved ones time to adjust.
-Here we discuss some of the challenges you may face after your cancer treatment ends.
+Here are some of the questions you may have after your cancer treatment ends.

 Will I need to see my doctor for follow-up appointments?

 Yes.
 After your treatment ends, you’ll need to have regular follow-up appointments.
 At first, you may need to see your doctor every 3 to 4 months.
 After a while you may only need 1 or 2 checkups each year.
+How often you see your doctor depends on many factors.
+These include your age, overall health, the type of cancer, and the type of treatment you had.
 Your doctor will tell you how often to come in for follow-up appointments.

 Should I make any changes to my diet after treatment?

-During your cancer treatment, your doctor may have recommended increasing the amount of protein and calories in your diet.
-After cancer treatment ends, you can get back to a more balanced diet.
-Eat plenty of fruits, vegetables and whole grains, and a moderate amount of low-fat meat and dairy products.
+During cancer treatment, your doctor may have recommended increasing the amount of protein and calories in your diet.
+After treatment ends, you can get back to a more balanced diet.
+Eat plenty of fruits, vegetables and whole grains.
+Eat a moderate amount of lean meats and low-fat dairy products.
 Limit the fat and sugar in your diet.
 A healthy diet will help your body get better after cancer treatment.
 It’s also important for you to get regular exercise and plenty of sleep.

 Most eating-related side effects will go away after your cancer treatment ends.
-However, some people continue to have problems such as lack of appetite, weight loss or nausea.
+Some people continue to have problems.
+These can include lack of appetite, weight loss, or nausea.
 If you experience side effects that don’t go away after treatment, talk to your doctor.
 He or she can help you deal with eating-related problems.

 What if I have sexual problems after treatment?

 If you experience sexual problems after your cancer treatment, you’re not alone.
-Many people have low desire for sex or feel anxious about how sex will feel after they’ve been treated for cancer.
-If your treatment has changed your physical appearance, you may feel uncomfortable with these changes or worried about your partner’s reaction.
+Many people have low desire for sex during treatment.
+They may feel anxious about how sex will feel after treatment is over.
+If your treatment has changed your physical appearance, you may feel uncomfortable with these changes.
+Or you may be worried about your partner’s reaction.
 In this situation, it’s important to be honest with your partner about your feelings.
 You may find it helpful to ask for advice from your doctor or a counselor.
-Also, remember that sex is only one of many ways that you can be close and intimate with your partner.
+Also, remember that sex is just one of many ways to be close and intimate with your partner.

 Certain side effects of treatment can make sexual activity difficult.
-For example, some cancer drugs can cause vaginal dryness in women, even after they stop taking the drugs.
+For example, some women experience vaginal dryness from cancer medicines, even after they stop taking them.
 Some men experience impotence after surgery for prostate cancer.
-Your doctor can usually suggest ways to deal with sexual side effects.
+Your doctor can suggest ways to deal with sexual side effects.
 Try not to feel embarrassed about asking your doctor for help.

 Can I return to work after treatment?

 For some people, returning to work is a priority after cancer treatment ends.
-Others choose not to go back to their jobs or do not feel physically able to return to work.
+Some choose not to go back to their jobs.
+Others do not feel physically able to return to work.
 If you decide to return to work, keep in mind that it may take a while to adjust.

 Some of your work relationships may have changed.
-For example, your employer may not know whether you’re able to perform the same duties that you did before your cancer treatment.
+Your employer may not know whether you can perform the same duties you did before your cancer treatment.
 Some of your coworkers may seem uncomfortable around you at first.
 Deal with this situation in a way that feels right to you.
-You may prefer not to discuss your illness with your coworkers, or you may want to tell them about your experiences and answer their questions.
+You may prefer not to discuss your illness with your coworkers.
+Or you may want to tell them about your experiences and answer their questions.
 The choice is yours.

 How will my loved ones feel after my treatment?

-Even after your cancer treatment ends, your loved ones may go through a range of emotions — everything from relief to anxiety.
-Children may feel especially afraid that your cancer will return and will need reassurance.
-If family members seem uncomfortable talking about your illness and treatment, you may want to start a conversation by asking them open-ended questions.
-For example, ask, “What did you think was the worst part when I had cancer?” rather than simply “Are you all right?”
+Even after your cancer treatment ends, your loved ones may go through a range of emotions.
+These can include everything from relief to anxiety.
+Children may feel especially afraid that your cancer will return.
+They will need reassurance.
+Family members may seem uncomfortable talking about your illness and treatment.
+You may want to start a conversation with them.
+Ask them open-ended questions.
+For example, ask, “What did you think was the worst part when I had cancer?” rather than simply, “Are you all right?”